For this week’s #AskUConnExtension Showcase, let’s do our part in keeping our community safe—get vaccinated today.

 · Social Capital Considerations for the Incarcerated and Reentry Population:This issue brief summarizes six considerations for organizations working with incarcerated/reentering individuals who are interested in improving their participants’ outcomes through strengthening their individual social capital.
 The brief provides specific examples of how these action-oriented considerations are being implemented by four different organizations.

 · Networks that Work Podcast:This podcast features conversations with human services researchers and practitioners to better understand how to help program participants create and access social capital to improve their lives and outcomes.

 Are you having trouble deciding whether you want your child to do virtual or in-person learning this coming school year?

-The CDC has a School Decision-Making tool for Parents, Caregivers and Guardians to help you with your decision.
+The Centers for Disease Control and Prevention (CDC) has a School Decision-Making tool for Parents, Caregivers and Guardians to help you with your decision.
 This tool will help you weigh the risk and benefits of each learning style.
 To access the tool click here.

 The CDC has a Happy Handwashing Song that can help kids time how long they have to wash their hands.
-There are also videos that detail key times to wash your hands, clean and disinfect your home, wear gloves, and wear a cloth face cover:
+There are also various videos to help you learn how to protect your family from COVID-19.